 \subsection{Predicting Spatial Gene Expressions in STARmap Data}

-Spatially resolved transcript amplicon readout mapping (STARmap)~\citep{STARmap} is a high-resolution technology for measuring gene expression across spatial locations at single-cell precision.
-We analyze the dataset in~\cite{STARmap}.
-In this experiment, $4$ mice were dark-housed for $4$ days and then either exposed to light or kept in darkness for an additional hour before data collection from the primary visual cortex.
-We focus on a single representative tissue sample with expression levels of $G = 160$ genes measured across $n = 941$ spatial locations.
-A Negative-Binomial model is used to predict spatial gene expression counts while leveraging co-expression structure to capture complex spatial patterns.
+Spatially resolved transcript amplicon readout mapping (STARmap)~\citep{STARmap} enables high-resolution gene-expression profiling across spatial locations at single-cell precision.
+We analyze the primary visual cortex dataset from $4$ mice in~\cite{STARmap}, focusing on one representative tissue sample with $G=160$ genes measured over $n=941$ spatial locations.
+Spatial gene expression counts are modeled using a Negative-Binomial likelihood to capture complex spatial patterns.